Bad Check Writing

 Delaware Bad Check Defense Lawyers

 Writing a bad check in Delaware is a crime.
 If you are arrested, you will face severe consequences.
 A bad check charge in Delaware can be a felony or a misdemeanor.
 The amount of the check will dictate how the charges are prosecuted.
 If you have been arrested in Delaware for writing bad checks, you should immediately speak with a felony lawyer in Delaware.

 Call Delaware Criminal Defense Attorney Ronald D. Phillips or Attorney Julianne E. Murray to discuss your case.
 Their Delaware Criminal law office can be reached at 302-855-9300.
-You can also email the Delaware Theft Defense Attorneys at the Law Offices of Murray, Phillps & Gay.
+You can also email the Delaware Theft Defense Attorneys at the Law Offices of Murray, Phillips & Gay.

 Mr. Phillips and Ms. Murray have many years of experience handling theft crimes in Delaware.
-They are among the best misdemeanor lawyers in the Sussex County and Kent County.
+They are among the best misdemeanor lawyers in Sussex County and Kent County.

 Delaware Check Forgery Laws